Denis Kilcommons

 God!
 Do I really look like that?
 Mind you, I have been at it a long time.
 I'm talking about writing.

-I have been a journalist for more than 50 years, was a short story writer in the 1970s and had my first book published in the 1980s.
+I have been a journalist for 60 years, was a short story writer in the 1970s and had my first book published in the 1980s.
 And I'm still poor.
 All cash donations will be gratefully received.
 I'll even accept cheques, as long as they are not post-dated.

 My first book was The Dark Apostle, published by Bantam, which won the John Creasey Award for best first crime novel in 1987.
 Which is a long time ago.
 It was - still is, in fact - an international thriller about who really killed Martin Luther King.